ebu/benchmarkstt/docs/tutorial.rst

 Do it all in one step!
 ----------------------

 Above, we used two commands: :code:`benchmarkstt-tools` for the normalization and :code:`benchmarkstt` for calculating the WER.
-But we can combine all these steps into a single command using a rules file and a config file tat references it.
+But we can combine all these steps into a single command using a rules file and a config file that references it.

 First, let's create a file for the regex normalization rules.
 Create a text document with this content: